noblethrasher/C-/readme.md

-#Specification for C Natural v1.0
+#Specification for C♭ v1.0

-##Normative
+###Normative

 1. All classes must be either sealed or abstract.
 2. All fields must be read only.
-3. All errors and warnings in C# must be errors in C Natural.
+3. All errors and warnings in C# must be errors in C♭.
 4. All public functions of a class must have the same variance.
 5. Public functions must not return void.
 6. Use of goto is an error.

-##Non-normative
+###Non-normative

-1. In C Natural, you call functions not methods.
+1. In C♭, you call functions not methods.
 Methods are a purely abstract concept (this is also true in C# and Java despite what the specifications say).
 2. Classes should model the state space of an application.
 3. Class names should be perfective aspect verbs that represent completed actions (e.g. Tokenized rather than Tokenizer).
 4. Most properties and functions should return IEnumerable<T> rather than T.